Skip to main content

 Apartments and Strata Properties

-You’ll almost always need strata approval before starting.
-Even for cosmetic work.
+You’ll almost always need written strata approval before any work begins, including cosmetic work in many schemes.

 Typical strata requirements: